warpspeed/node-sails-sample/README.md

 Sails ships with richly documented configuration options found inside the `config/` directory.
 Moreover, Sails defaults to a development envrionment, providing you with verbose error logs.
 To change the MongoDB database to which your application is connected, run the following commands:

 ```
 # RUN THESE COMMANDS FROM YOUR LOCAL MACHINE

+# cd to your project's root directory
+cd ~/sites/warpspeed-sails.dev

+# edit the connections.js file
+nano config/connections.js

+# the MongoDB connection should
+# resemble the following when complete:

+ someMongodbServer: {
+    adapter: 'sails-mongo',
+    host: 'localhost',
+    port: 27017,
+    user: '',
+    password: '',
+    database: 'tasks_db'
+  },

+# exit and save
 ```
+Note that MongoDB does not require admin authentication by default.

 ## Create a WarpSpeed Site